When you run a big mission critical web app, you have to two big challenges on the operational side:

 - The load balancer is subscribed to the response queue and forwards the response back to the client.

 So, why is this a more attractive approach than traditional load balancing?

 From the server perspective it’s a pull model.
 When a server boots up, it subscribes to the request queue, so there’s no manual registry that has to be kept up to date.
 The server itself decides whether it has the capacity to handle a request or not.
 It will only pull in a request message when:

-1. It's up (duh) 2.
-It has the capacity to do so (it is not overloaded) 3.
-It's not hiccuping
+- It has the capacity to do so (it is not overloaded)

 Compare this to the traditional load balancing approach where requests are pushed to servers whether or not they’re capable of handling them.

 The message queue-based system handles failure beautifully as well.
 If the server crashes while handling a request, the message queue will detect the lost connection and relay the request message to another server: no failed requests.

 It’s also easier to detect whether you need to scale up your system or not.
 You can easily see when your servers are having a tough time handling all requests when the request message queue is growing instead of staying steady.
 It’s trivial to add a message queue watcher that scales your system accordingly: if the queue goes over a certain threshold, you spin up some extra servers to handle the load.
 Similarly, if the request message queue is constantly empty, it may be possible to kill one or more servers.

 Message-queue based load balancers bring some other advantages to the table: